 In 2014, a retrospective of Koons's work comprising over one hundred sculptures and paintings that date from 1978 to the present was hosted by the Whitney Museum of American Art in New York, marking the artist's first major museum presentation in New York.
 The show traveled to Centre Georges Pompidou, Paris later that year, followed by the Guggenheim Museum Bilbao, Spain in 2015.
 In 2019, Museo Jumex in Mexico City presented the two-person exhibition Appearance Stripped Bare: Desire and the Object in the Work of Marcel Duchamp and Jeff Koons, Even.

-Jeff Koons: Absolute Value / From the Collection of Marie and Jose Mugrabi is currently on view at the Tel Aviv Museum of Art through October 10, 2020.
-In 2021, Koons will be the subject of a focused exhibition at Palazzo Strozzi, Florence entitled Jeff Koons.
+Jeff Koons: Absolute Value / From the Collection of Marie and Jose Mugrabi is currently view at the Tel Aviv Museum of Art through March 6, 2021.
+Also in 2021, Koons will be the subject of a focused exhibition at Palazzo Strozzi, Florence entitled Jeff Koons.
 Shine, which will be the largest exhibition of his work ever hosted in Italy.

 Other solo exhibitions include those organized by DESTE Foundation for Contemporary Art, Athens (1999); Musée d'art Contemporain, Nîmes, France (2002); Museo Archeologico Nazionale, Naples (2003); Astrup Fearnley Museum of Modern Art, Oslo (2004), traveled to the Helsinki City Art Museum (2005); Château de Versailles, France (2008); Museum of Contemporary Art Chicago (2008); The Metropolitan Museum of Art, New York (2008); Neue Nationalgalerie, Berlin (2008); Serpentine Gallery, London (2009); Scottish National Gallery of Modern Art, Edinburgh (2011); Fondation Beyeler, Basel (2012); Schirn Kunsthalle Frankfurt and Liebieghaus Skulpturensammlung, Frankfurt, a joint exhibition (2012); Museo di Palazzo Vecchio, Florence (2015); De Nieuwe Kerk Amsterdam, Amsterdam (2018); and Ashmolean Museum of Art and Archaeology, University of Oxford, England (2019).